 - hoping and wishing to improve their health, fitness and mental/emotional well-being.

-- advised by their Acupuncturist to take up some Qigong practice to enhance or support the effect of the treatment
+- advised by their Acupuncturist to take up some Qigong practice to enhance or support the effect of TCM treatment.

-No prior knowledge of Qigong, Chinese Medicine, Fitness Exercise, Martial Arts or meditation is required.
+You do not need any prior knowledge of Qigong, Chinese Medicine, Fitness Exercise, Martial Arts or meditation.
 Everyone can gain benefit from Qigong practice and can progress to a stage that is suitable for them.

 To find out more about the health benefits of regular Qigong practice go to the Qigong page of our new website.

-Book now – these Qigong for Health weekends tend to fill up quickly.
+Book now as these Qigong for Health weekends tend to fill up quickly.

 Soon our Licentiate in TCM 2018 graduates will be receiving their graduation certificates and we will be turning our attention to further enhancing and developing our Professional Acupuncture TCM training course which has been running successfully in our College in Dublin for more than 35 years.